Why you can't find a job

 I don't like usual crowded meetups because it feels like forced socializing.

-My personal way of meeting people is writing online, like sharing my opinions and knowledge.
+My personal way of meeting people is writing online, like sharing my opinions and knowledge on social media and my blog.
+And it helped me meet so many cool people.

-When you meet people for the first time, people don't judge you by your skills, they judge you by your looks.
-So try to look good.
+When you meet people for the first time, they judge you by your looks before your skills.

 Example: